MicrosoftDocs/connected-spaces/articles/transparency-note.md

 Microsoft’s Transparency Notes are part of a broader effort at Microsoft to put our AI Principles into practice.
 To find out more, visit [Microsoft’s responsible AI resources](https://www.microsoft.com/en-us/ai/responsible-ai-resources).

-## Introduction to Dynamics 365 Connected Spaces
+## Introduction to Dynamics 365 Connected Spaces Preview

 Microsoft Dynamics 365 Connected Spaces brings together computer vision and AI to help transform the retail store experience.
 By utilizing data from video cameras, Dynamics 365 Connected Spaces delivers real-time actionable recommendations that can make retail store operations more efficient and improve customer experiences.

-### The Basics of Dynamics 365 Connected Spaces
+### The Basics of Dynamics 365 Connected Spaces Preview

 Dynamics 365 Connected Spaces aims to provide actionable analytics to brick-and-mortar retail businesses, analytics that support maintaining a healthy business and improving in-store experiences for shoppers and associates.